 Colchuck Lake put big grins on our faces.
 The morning light was bright and the lake hovered before us, dark blue beneath grey cliffs.
 We rounded it, scrambling over some rocks, and then saw our next move: up Aasgard Pass.

 Aasgard Pass is an ascent of over 1,900 feet in a mile over not entirely stable rocks.
-People have stacked cairns to mark the path, which would otherwise be quite impossible to pick out, but with the sun shining over the ride, seemingly right into my eyes, it was still not easy to wayfind.
+People have stacked cairns to mark the path, which would otherwise be quite impossible to pick out, but with the sun shining over the ridge, seemingly right into my eyes, it was still not easy to wayfind.
 However, there was a trickle of people before me who I could follow.
 At first, I excitedly pulled myself up—and got even more excited when I saw my first mountain goats and pikas of the day.
 But, as I got higher and the rocks felt looser, I started getting fearful.
 Shaking slightly and trying not to freeze up, I slowed down and inched my way to the top.

 And there we were.
 In the Core.
 We looked down at Colchuck, now a deep blue puddle in the distance, and then turned to face a deep blue pool, literally sparkling in the sunlight, surrounded by white rock.
 Sierra and I took a break to eat and take photos, and some mountain goats wandered by.
 Once we started trotting again, we realized we wouldn’t really be able to run the Core area, despite it being a runnable elevation profile again, because it was simply too beautiful to rush through.